 - Little things like drinking enough water and eating well really help boost my moods.

 - Most importantly being open-minded and honest with myself and others.
 You can’t help what you don’t know, and others can’t help if they don’t know.
 Treating mental health is all trial and error, but it’s not at all impossible.

-Jada Gomez, Deputy Editor at CASSIUS
+Jada Gomez, Executive Editor at Bustle

 I’ve always been a bundle of nerves, from my very earliest memories.
 My eyes lingered a little longer on troubling images on the news, and my mind wandered a little bit more than most about the worst possible scenario.
 In elementary school, I’d suffer chronic stomach aches, as I worried about everything and anything ad nauseam.